knative/docs/docs/eventing/accessing-traces.md

 Eventing cluster, see the corresponding section for details about how to visualize and trace your requests.

+## Before you begin

+You must have a Knative cluster running with the Eventing component installed.
+[Learn more](../install/README.md)

-## Installation
+## Installing observability plugins

 Knative Eventing uses the same tracing plugin as Knative Serving.
 See the [Tracing installation instructions](./../serving/installing-logging-metrics-traces.md#end-to-end-request-tracing) in the Knative Serving section for details.
 Note that you do not need to install the Knative Serving component itself.

-To enable request tracing in Knative Eventing you need to install only Elasticsearch and either the Zipkin or Jaeger plugins.
+To enable request tracing in Knative Eventing, you must install Elasticsearch and either the Zipkin or Jaeger plugins.

-## Configuration
+## Configuring tracing

-Most Knative Eventing tracing configuration is handled by the `config-tracing` ConfigMap in the `knative-eventing` namespace.
-This single ConfigMap controls tracing for:
+With the exception of importers, the Knative Eventing tracing is configured through the `config-tracing` ConfigMap in the `knative-eventing` namespace.

+Most importers do _not_ use the ConfigMap and instead, use a static 1% sampling rate.

+You can use the `config-tracing` ConfigMap to configure the following Eventing subcomponents:
  - Brokers
  - Triggers
  - InMemoryChannel

+**Example:**

-Here is an example ConfigMap that samples 10% of all CloudEvents.
+The following example `config-tracing` ConfigMap samples 10% of all CloudEvents:

 ```yaml
 apiVersion: v1
 kind: ConfigMap